Korean War Legacy Project

 Video Transcript

 Mararac: My name is Nicholas Mararac, I was born in Washington D.C.
 My birthday is July 7, 1983.
-My parents, um and myself, actually, we’re ethnically Pilipino.
-They migrated to the- to the states in the seventies and I grew up outside D.C as well.
+My parents, um and myself, actually, we’re ethnically Filipino.
+They migrated to the states in the seventies, and I grew up outside D.C as well.

-Mararac: I went to Catholic school from kindergarten to twelfth grade and… um after graduation from high school I was accepted to the United States Naval academy and that’s how I got my commission into the US navy as a naval officer.
+Mararac: I went to Catholic school from kindergarten to twelfth grade and… um, after graduation from high school I was accepted to the United States Naval Academy and that is how I got my commission into the United States Navy as a naval officer.
 I served as a surface warfare officer.

-Interviewer: Mkay.
+Interviewer: Okay.
 What kind of basic military training did you have and like where, what kinds?

 Interviewer: And are you still a part of the Navy?